fhildeb/lukso-node-guide/7-monitoring/02-node-exporter.md

 sudo delgroup node-exporter-worker
 ```

-Afterwards, you can redo the the Node Exporter guide and either set up a new user or remove the `User` property from the configuration in `7.2.3`.
+Afterwards, you can redo the Node Exporter guide and either set up a new user or remove the `User` property from the configuration in `7.2.3`.
 By default, the process will run as `root`.
 Also make sure to go through every step in `7.2.4` once again.